matchlessNostril/MulMeokNyang/README.md

 ## 💻 Introduction

-Our app is designed to manage the hydration of cats kept at home.
+Our app is designed to manage the water intake of cats kept at home.
 The app connects to a smart water dispenser device equipped with AI that distinguishes each cat.
-Through the built-in camera of the dispenser, it updates the daily hydration of each cat in real-time.
-Users can view today's hydration, evaluations, and previous hydration statistics in the app.
+Through the built-in camera of the dispenser, it updates the daily water intake of each cat in real-time.
+Users can view today's water intake, evaluations, and previous water intake statistics in the app.
 Additionally, it offers a co-management feature, allowing family members to collectively oversee the cats.

 When creating a management space in the app, upon registering cat information, we collect five pictures of the cat to be used by an AI model.
 These images are processed through an AI model for breed recognition and extraction of characteristic colors.
 The resulting data is stored in the database.
 Using the camera integrated into the water dispenser, the real-time AI analysis of the cat currently drinking water is compared with the breed and color values stored in the database to recognize the individual cat.
-Subsequently, the hydration amount is updated in the database.
-However, as the actual connection to the water dispenser is not available, the verification of hydration updates cannot be performed.
+Subsequently, the water intake amount is updated in the database.
+However, as the actual connection to the water dispenser is not available, the verification of water intake updates cannot be performed.

 ![image](https://github.com/matchlessNostril/catFeeder/assets/81696717/1cae15de-b911-4d18-bd37-1af89ad017de)

 ## 📹 Demonstration Video
 <a href="https://youtu.be/w5-AoBGKgJU?si=pbF0UQpNJNiQSJvY"> <img width="800" alt="thumbnail" src="https://github.com/matchlessNostril/catFeeder/assets/144131324/774b75fc-e567-4128-bcbb-a3ca1e102379"> </a>

+While the demo video is in Korean, English-version screenshots are available in the 'Application Features' section below.

 ## 🙇 Team members (Hanyang Univ)